Controllers

 When testing controllers, the goal is to call the router's controller endpoint and verify the HTTP response, including the status code, response content, headers, and more.

-To initialize a test request, use testing::request, which prepares your app routers, providing the request instance and the application context.
+To initialize a test request, use use loco_rs::testing::prelude::*;, which prepares your app routers, providing the request instance and the application context.

 In the following example, we have a POST endpoint that returns the data sent in the POST request.